 - Other articles you might like

-Everyone one knows hanami in the sakura season, but as the weather is generally comfortable in autumn too, relaxing at a park is a lovely experience in autumn!
+Everyone knows hanami in the sakura season, but as the weather is generally comfortable in autumn too, relaxing at a park is a lovely experience in autumn!
 Almost all parks in Japan have some autumn leaves turning bright red, orange, and yellow.
-Most of the Japanese historical sites include a garden area where visitors can enjoy the autumn foliage.
+Most of Japanese historical sites include a garden area where visitors can enjoy the autumn foliage.
 But it’s great fun sometimes just to go out to a neighborhood park and relax on the grass.
 These parks are popular and usually have vendors offering seasonal foods.
 You can easily grab a basket and enjoy your next meal at one of your favorite picnic spots.

 If you are around Tokyo, you can try Yoyogi Park or Shinjuku-Goen Park, and in either case, you’ll soon forget you are in a huge downtown.
 If you don’t want to prepare the food for the day, just stop by one of the many local convenience stores, where you can find shelves lined with everything from nuts to elaborate lunch boxes.
 It is also fun to take a look at some cute small cafes which offer you some fresh coffee and sandwich or light meal to take out.